openjournals/buffy/docs/configuration.md

     eics: myorg/editor-in-chief-team
     reviewers: 45363564
 ```
- The teams node includes entries to reference GitHub teams, used later to grant access to responders only to users belonging to specific teams.
-Multiple entries can added to the teams node.
+ The optional teams node includes entries to reference GitHub teams, used later to grant access to responders only to users belonging to specific teams.
+Multiple entries can be added to the teams node.
 All entries follow this simple format:

  <dl>
   <dt>key: value</dt>
   <dd>Where <em>key</em> is the name for this team in Buffy and <em>value</em> can be the integer id of the team in GitHub (preferred) or the reference in format <em>organization/name</em> (for example: <em>openjournals/editors</em>)</dd>
 </dl>

-### Responders
+## Responders

 ```yaml
   responders: